What Exactly is an Art Gallery Anyway? Demystifying the White Cube (and Beyond)

 - Q: What's the main difference between an art gallery and an art museum?

 - A: The primary difference lies in their mission.
-Galleries focus mainly on exhibiting and selling contemporary art, operating often as for-profit businesses with rotating shows.
+Galleries focus mainly on exhibiting and selling contemporary art, operating often as for-profit businesses with rotating shows (the primary market).
 Museums focus on preserving, studying, and educating the public about art, often holding permanent collections and operating as non-profits.

 - Q: Is it free to enter an art gallery?